 For most this means picking up things like dry beans, brown rice and sweet potatoes that are low cost but can stretch a meal further.
 While many would find this unhealthy, if you combine this with nutrient-dense vegetables and limit your high-fat proteins you truly can eat healthy.
 Focus on whole grains when possible and limit the regular potatoes, corn and white rice.

 Buy what is on sale and match with couponed pantry items.

-For sales at your market or grocery, take the time to check your coupons and shop using coupons on sale items to get twice as much value toward your menu plan.
+For sales at your market or grocery, take the time to check your coupons and shop using those coupons on sale items.
+You’ll get get twice as much value toward your menu plan!

 Create your menu with what you have on hand first.